 Fortunately, probably because of the high price of fabric now it seems clothing manufacturers aren’t keen to revive this trend for oversize trews either.
 RIP extreme flares…

 Are there any trends you’re pleased to have seen the back of?
-Or perhaps you disagree with this list – let us know in the comments!
+Or perhaps you disagree with this list – let us know at email@example.com!